General media enquiries

 After hours enquiries

-For urgent media enquiries after hours and at weekends, CCDHB and Hutt Valley DHB operate an after hours media line.
+CCDHB and Hutt Valley DHB have a shared after hours media line which operates between 7am and 10pm.
 The number is 04 806 2790.

 This is for patient condition updates and urgent media enquiries.